DexTrac-Inc/cl_jobs/README.md

 # Chainlink Job Manager

-An automated system for managing and approving Chainlink node jobs.
-This application includes a job scheduler that runs every 15 minutes and a unified job manager that handles listing, cancellation, and reapproval of jobs.
+An automated system for managing and approving Chainlink node jobs and bridges.
+This application includes a job scheduler that runs every 15 minutes, a unified job manager that handles listing, cancellation, and reapproval of jobs, and bridge management functionality.

 ## Disclaimer